 Most of the budget accommodation are located around Chinatown and in Little India.
 Prices start from S$16 (about 10 EUR) for a dorm bed and from S$40 (27 EUR) for a double room.
 In hostels breakfast often is included.

 But on AirBnb (link below) you can find private rooms in condominium apartments not too far from city center for about S$61 – S$77 (40 – 50 EUR) per night.
 It is a little bit pricey, but you can enjoy all the condominium facilities, such as pool and gym, as well.

 If you want to stay in a good five-star hotel, Singapore has a lot to offer.
 Just check out Booking.com or Agoda.com!
 The most popular luxury five star hotels in Singapore are Marina Bay Sands, The Ritz-Carlton Millenia Singapore, Raffles Hotel Singapore, Four Seasons Hotel, Mandarin Oriental, Grand Hyatt.

 Check out also Airbnb!
-Register using our Airbnb link and you will get a 18 euro discount for your first booking of 75 euro or more.
+Register using our Airbnb link and you will get a discount for your booking.
+We will get a discount, too.

 Food in Singapore

 You won’t believe it, but it is for real – in summer of 2016 two hawker (street food) stalls in Singapore were awarded a Michelin Star!

 This is the first time in Michelin history that street food stalls have been awarded Michelin star.
 Wow!
 The hawkers in question are Hong Kong Soya Sauce Chicken Rice And Noodle and Hill Street Tai Hwa Pork Noodles.